 Missed-call text-back is one of the faster things to set up.
 You need a business phone number that can receive calls and send texts (which your current number may or may not support, depending on how it is set up), and a system that can detect the missed call and fire the message automatically.

 I set this up for local businesses here on the Eastern Shore.
-If you want to see how it works for your specific setup, text or call me and I can walk you through it.
+If you want to see how it works for your specific setup, take a closer look at missed-call text-back or see what I build for local businesses, or text/call me directly and I can walk you through it.